Freeway9527/Xxio_PWA-TextEditor/README.md

 ## Description

+I was task with modifying a starter code provided by the U of M to enable the app to function offline, establishing a database for data storage, and provide users the ability to install the application onto their devices.

 Click on the link for deployed application on Render:
 [(PWA): Progressive Web Applications (PWA)](https://pwa-text-editor-hl3q.onrender.com)

 Screen Shots:
 ![Alt text](images/JATE_SS_1.png)
 ![Alt text](images/JATE_SS_2.png)
 ![Alt text](images/JATE_SS_3.png)